 Why The Medical Field is an Early Adopter

 Creating an item layer by layer allows the manufacturer to design very specialized products, but the current process is slower than mass production lines.
 One of the reasons some companies are hesitant to adopt the technology is 3-D printers cannot quite match the speed and cost-efficiency of current procedures.

-Medical devices sometime favor quality much higher than quantity.
+Medical devices sometimes favor quality much higher than quantity.
 Doctors use 3-D printers to make replacement parts for the most complicated machine of all: The human body.
-Science Daily shared the story of medical team that approached a manufacturer to replace a cancer patient's rib cage.
+Science Daily shared the story of a medical team that approached a manufacturer to replace a cancer patient’s rib cage.

 The patient had part of his chest plate and rib cage removed while doctors treated tumors.
 Australian medical company Anatomics created replacement skeletal structures out of titanium.
 The company used its electron beam metal printer to create a piece that would fit perfectly into the recipient’s body.
 The artificial ribcage was applied and the patient is recovering.

 Many similar stories involve medical procedures using 3-D printer technology to create artificial blood vessels, provide skin grafts and replace missing parts of a human skull.
 The process works with a variety of materials and can create medical products designed for each particular problem.
 Scanning processes allow doctors to make 3-D models of internal organs so they can carefully plan surgeries or diagnose difficult problems.